iwehrman/brackets/README.md

 This repo contains three, persistent branches.
 Please do not delete any of these branches (eg. when merging pull requests).
 - the `master` branch contains files to re-branch Brackets as Adobe Edge Code;
-- the ongoing `Brackets` branch shadows Brackets master; and
+- the ongoing `brackets` branch shadows Brackets master; and
 - the ongoing `alf-localization` branch is used by the l10n team to push localization updates.

 Note: on Windows, all of the following commands must be run from a Git Bash shell.